I hope you are enjoying my new Selah book. I’ve decided to make it easier to read by placing the new version of Chapter 1 here.

 “The man and woman met in that misty morning, and they realized they had both misjudged each other, and they embraced and . . .” —she hesitated— “kissed each other.
 And they knew that they would become a family and make a home together.”

 Had DeLeon come into her grayish life like the hero in a romantic novel?
-Micah saved Selah from a kind of desert prison—in the famous old story treasured in the worn, beloved book that Selah kept by her bed.
+Micah saved Selah of the Summit from a desert prison—in that famous old story treasured in the worn, beloved book that Selah kept beside her bed.
 Her mother named her after that Selah, whom she called Selah 1.
-Long ago, in a desert keep where Selah was a slave to Regan, Micah had appeared to give her a snowflake at a banquet where she served the wine.
-Later that night, he led her out the prison wall and to the distant mountains.
+Long ago, in a desert keep where Selah was a slave to Master Regan, a traveler named Micah appeared at a banquet where she served the wine.
+He wore a green, hooded cape that almost hid his face.
+When Selah least expected something, he give her a snowflake that would never melt.
+Later that night, Micah led her through the prison wall and toward the distant mountains.
 That was Selah of The Summit, not the Desert.
 Was Selah’s story repeating now, a thousand years later, similar but different?
 Could she be Selah 2?

 Selah did not know how her story would weave together with the prisoner called DeLeon.
-It would take many surprising starts and stops and turns, toward places they had never dreamed of, to the vast edges of the Apocalypse.
+It would take many surprising starts and turns, toward places they had never dreamed of, to the vast edges of the Apocalypse Desert.